-Your trust will also indirectly bear the expenses of any funds in your trust portfolio.
+If your trust holds funds, your trust will also indirectly bear the expenses of any funds in your trust portfolio.
 While your trust will not pay these expenses directly out of its assets, these expenses are shown in your trust's annual operating expenses in the "Fee Table" for your trust in this prospectus to illustrate the impact of these expenses.